 The heartwood ranges from light cream to yellow-brown, occasionally even green.
 The sapwood or outermost part is usually white to pale yellow.
 The colors darken or become yellower over time.

 Poplar wood can also have mineral streaks of various colors – this is referred to as “rainbow poplar”.
 This happens because the poplar is very light and can soak up minerals from the ground, causing all sorts of colors to streak through the wood, from blue to green, purple, red, and yellow.
-Wood with these rainbow characteristics is often used for its beauty, instead of traditional poplar, which is used for utilitarian purposes.

 Uses For Poplar Wood